PARASTOOP/Pupils-Well-being-Companion-Robot/README.md

 Student Well-being-Companionship-Robot
 The global pandemic has extremely affected the wellbeing of children.
 From having lockdown measures and reduced human to human contact has left children feeling lonely.
 Research has shown that quarantine measures of isolation can lead to long term psychological consequences of their wellbeing.This means having someone/something they feel close to and comforted by.

-The purpose of this project is to create a wellbeing companion robot for primary school pupils to be used during the COVID-19 pandemic.
+The purpose of this project is to create a wellbeing companion robot Humanioud robot Nao V6  for primary school pupils to be used during the COVID-19 pandemic.
 It will focus on the aspect of:

 Emotional expression To be able to provide a companionship and engagement activity with pupils by giving a simple feedback in terms of some facial emotion such as Happiness, sadness, angry, surprised or shocked and Neutral extraction.